Missouri Custody Law: What You Need to Know

 How to File for Custody in Missouri

-You need to understand the different types of custody that exist and what they mean before you can file for custody.
-There are two types of legal and physical custody, which are joint legal and physical and sole legal or physical.
+You need to understand the different types of custody and what they mean before you can file for custody.
+There are two types of legal and physical custody, which are joint legal and physical and sole legal custody or physical.

 What Are the Laws for Child Custody?

-Joint physical custody is where the child will live with one parent most of the time and then visit with the other parent on a regular basis.
+Joint physical custody is where the child will live with one parent most of the time and then visit with the other parent regularly.

 In some states, there is a presumption that joint physical custody is best for children.
 This means that if one parent wants to have sole physical custody of the child or if they want to move away with them permanently, it must be proven that this arrangement would be better for the child.